Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Database-DBS-C01-Practice-Tests-Exams-Questions-Answers/README.md

 ### A database specialist has a fleet of Amazon RDS DB instances that use the default DB parameter group.
 The database specialist needs to associate a custom parameter group with some of the DB instances.
 After the database specialist makes this change, when will the instances be assigned to this new parameter group?

-- [ ] Odpowiedź1.
+- [ ] Instantaneously after the change is made to the parameter group.
-- [ ] Odpowiedź2.
+- [ ] In the next scheduled maintenance window of the DB instances.
-- [x] Odpowiedź3.
+- [x] After the DB instances are manually rebooted.
-- [ ] Odpowiedź4.
+- [ ] Within 24 hours after the change is made to the parameter group.

 **[⬆ Back to Top](#table-of-contents)**

 ### A company is planning on migrating a 500-GB database from Oracle to Amazon Aurora PostgreSQL using the AWS Schema Conversion Tool (AWS SCT) and AWS DMS.
 The database does not have any stored procedures to migrate but has some tables that are large or partitioned.
 The application is critical for business so a migration with minimal downtime is preferred.
 Which combination of steps should a database specialist take to accelerate the migration process?
 (Choose three.)

 - [ ] Use the AWS SCT data extraction agent to migrate the schema from Oracle to Aurora PostgreSQL.
-- [x] For the large tables, change the setting for the maximum number of tables to load in parallel and perform a full load using AWS DMS.
+- [ ] For the large tables, change the setting for the maximum number of tables to load in parallel and perform a full load using AWS DMS.
 - [ ] For the large tables, create a table settings rule with a parallel load option in AWS DMS, then perform a full load using DMS.
-- [ ]  Use AWS DMS to set up change data capture (CDC) for continuous replication until the cutover date.
+- [x] Use AWS DMS to set up change data capture (CDC) for continuous replication until the cutover date.
-- [ ] Use AWS SCT to convert the schema from Oracle to Aurora PostgreSQL.
+- [x] Use AWS SCT to convert the schema from Oracle to Aurora PostgreSQL.
-- [x] Use AWS DMS to convert the schema from Oracle to Aurora PostgreSQL and for continuous replication.
+- [ ] Use AWS DMS to convert the schema from Oracle to Aurora PostgreSQL and for continuous replication.

 **[⬆ Back to Top](#table-of-contents)**

 ### A company is migrating an IBM Informix database to a Multi-AZ deployment of Amazon RDS for SQL Server with Always On Availability Groups (AGs).
 SQL Server Agent jobs on the Always On AG listener run at 5-minute intervals to synchronize data between the Informix database and the SQL Server database.
 Users experience hours of stale data after a successful failover to the secondary node with minimal latency.
 What should a database specialist do to ensure that users see recent data after a failover?

-- [ ] Set TTL to less than 30 seconds for cached DNS values on the Always On AG listener.
+- [x] Set TTL to less than 30 seconds for cached DNS values on the Always On AG listener.
 - [ ] Break up large transactions into multiple smaller transactions that complete in less than 5 minutes.
-- [x] Set the databases on the secondary node to read-only mode.
+- [ ] Set the databases on the secondary node to read-only mode.
 - [ ] Create the SQL Server Agent jobs on the secondary node from a script when the secondary node takes over after a failure.

 **[⬆ Back to Top](#table-of-contents)**

 ### A database specialist needs to configure an Amazon RDS for MySQL DB instance to close non-interactive connections that are inactive after 900 seconds.
 What should the database specialist do to accomplish this task?

-- [ ] Create a custom DB parameter group and set the wait_timeout parameter value to 900.
+- [x] Create a custom DB parameter group and set the wait_timeout parameter value to 900.
 Associate the DB instance with the custom parameter group.
-- [x] Connect to the MySQL database and run the SET SESSION wait_timeout=900 command.
+- [ ] Connect to the MySQL database and run the SET SESSION wait_timeout=900 command.
 - [ ] Edit the my.cnf file and set the wait_timeout parameter value to 900.
 Restart the DB instance.
 - [ ] Modify the default DB parameter group and set the wait_timeout parameter value to 900.